marklogic/flux/docs/import/import-jdbc.md

 ## JDBC driver installation

-To import data from a database, you must obtain the database's JDBC driver JAR file and add it to the `./ext` directory location in the NT installation directory.
-Any JAR file placed in the `./ext` directory is added to the classpath of NT.
+To import data from a database, you must obtain the database's JDBC driver JAR file and add it to the `./ext` directory location in the Flux installation directory.
+Any JAR file placed in the `./ext` directory is added to the classpath of Flux.

 ## Configuring a JDBC connection